 Maturity Value = Principal amount x (1 + r/n)(nt) |

-You can invest in a Post Office FD plan with a minimum initial deposit of just ₹1,000.
-The deposit amount can also be higher, in multiples of ₹100.
-There is no maximum limit on the amount of deposit you can make in a Post Office FD.
+You can invest in a Post Office FD plan with a minimum initial deposit of just ₹1,000 with no maximum limit.
+The deposit amount above ₹1,000 has to be in multiples of ₹100.

-You can transfer your Post Office FD account from one branch of the Post Office to another by submitting a transfer application for the same.
-This application can be submitted either in the branch that you are transferring to or the branch that you are transferring from.
+You can transfer your Post Office FD account from one branch to another by submitting a transfer application.
+Submit it either in the branch that you are transferring to or the branch that you are transferring from.